Liam105-AI/Oxford-AI-Summit_Loan-Application-E2E-Journey/oxford-submission/README.md

 This folder contains the technical documentation and implementation details for my Oxford AI Summit challenge submission.

 ## Contents
+- `use case.md` - Summit hackathon use case, and business problem to be solved by agent solution
+- `pattern_decisioning.md` - Rationale for agent patterns selection and relevance to use case
 - `architecture.md` - System architecture and technical design
-- `agent-patterns.md` - Analysis of multi-agent orchestration patterns
-- `implementation-guide.md` - Step-by-step technical implementation
-- `technical-challenges.md` - Key learnings and technical insights
+- `learnings.md` - Key learnings, technical considerations and future applications

 ## Academic Assessment Context
 These documents fulfill the technical requirements of the Oxford AI Summit one-week challenge, demonstrating hands-on implementation of enterprise AI agent orchestration.